 Although magnesium content is high in unrefined whole grains and dark, leafy green vegetables like spinach, nuts, legumes, magnesium is also high in white vegetables such as white potatoes.
 However, the intestinal absorption from these sources varies greatly between individuals.

 Magnesium has a sedative effect on neuromuscular excitability.
 Nerves and muscles interact or communicate by generating electric currents.
-The electric currents are generated between their respective membranes.
+The electric currents are generated by their respective membranes.
 Magnesium reduces the strength and the speed of generation of these electric impulses, thereby reducing the 'excitability' of nerves and muscles.
 Thus the ensuing symptoms of irritability, tension headaches, hypertension and neuromuscular effects are alleviated.